bswank/swank.dev/content/page-content/intro.md

 ## Reach Out

-You can get in touch via [email](mailto:brianswank@gmail.com) or by reaching out on [Twitter](https://twitter.com/briansw).
+You can get in touch by reaching out on [Twitter](https://twitter.com/briansw).
 I'm not currently looking for any new work.